Getting Started

 Choosing the Default IDE

-Daytona allows you to connect to your development environment using a variety of IDEs, including popular options like Visual Studio Code (VSCode), JetBrains IDEs, and Terminal SSH.
+Connect to your development environment using a variety of IDEs, including popular options like Visual Studio Code (VSCode), JetBrains IDEs, Jupyter, Zed, Cursor, and Terminal SSH.

 By setting the default IDE, you can automatically open your development environment in your preferred environment, optimizing your workflow and reducing setup time.